Overview

 - Sports participation.
 Wrist injuries are common in many sports, both those that involve impact and those that involve repetitive stress on the wrist.
 These can include football, bowling, golf, gymnastics, snowboarding and tennis.

 - Repetitive work.
-Almost any activity that involves your hands and wrists, even knitting and cutting hair, if performed forcefully enough and often enough can lead to disabling wrist pain.
+Almost any repetitive activity that involves your hands and wrists may cause wrist pain.
+Even knitting and cutting hair, if performed forcefully enough and often enough, can lead to significant wrist pain.

 - Certain diseases or conditions.
 Pregnancy, diabetes, obesity, rheumatoid arthritis and gout may increase the risk of developing carpal tunnel syndrome.